sshine/datamatik.blog/content/about.md

 them: Parenthood and retirement are common reasons to become a teacher.

 I chose to teach computer programming at a school that provides a healthy working environment.

 I don't mind that proper scientific research is not part of my job description.

-But hearing myself fall into this stereotype, I have to give the realest reason:
+But hearing myself fall into this stereotype, I have to give the realest
+reason:

-Because I enjoy computer programming.
+## Because I love computer programming

 I really like it.
 It is my biggest hobby and, until 2020, my only sustained, intellectual hobby.
 (I study Chinese now, too.)
 Computer programming completely